 Mercury is a known neurotoxin and putting it in the mouths of children is a violation of our Hippocratic oath.
 Even before my health crashed while living in a moldy house, I had problems with mercury. https://www.dailymail.co.uk/news/article-2626812/My-silver-fillings-poisoned-badly-I-thought-I-having-stroke-44-year-old-author-reveals-poisoned-mercury-based-fillings.html

 This is not a screed against mercury.
-I do not think mercury is evil; I am just interested in understanding its effects in the body as a way of working toward a more comprehensive understanding of the big picture.
-“Nothing in life is to be feared, it is only to be understood.” —Marie Curie
+I do not think mercury is “evil.”
+I am interested only in understanding its effects in the body as a way of working toward a more comprehensive understanding of human health.